 6.5 Are Shrimp and Rice Dishes Healthy?

-Shrimp and rice dishes can be quite healthy, especially when made with whole grains and fresh vegetables.
-Shrimp is low in calories and high in protein, while brown rice adds fiber.
-To keep it healthy, be mindful of the amount of oil and sauces used.
+They can be super healthy if you use whole grains and fresh veggies.
+Shrimp is low in calories and high in protein, while brown rice gives you fiber.
+Just watch the oil and sauces so it doesnt get too heavy.

 Conclusion